 Range: S15 Observable Entity

+Quantification: many to many, necessary (1,n:0,n)

 Scope note: This property associates an instance of S6 Data Evaluation with an instance of S15 Observable Entity for which a data evaluation activity provides a description.
 This description of any Observable Entity is based on data evaluations.

+Examples:

+The quantitative analysis of Munsell color data carried out by by C.TBrown in 1999 (S6) described slipped sherds of Mayapan period ceramics (S15) in Yukatan, Mexico.

 In First Order Logic:

 O11(x,y) ⊃ S6(x)